 - Health and literature

-Teaching and Research Areas: 19th-Century Literature (especially Victorian); IImmigration and Citizenship Studies; 19th-Century Transnationalism; Literature and Medicine; Gender Studies; Literary Collaboration and Collaboration Theory.
+Research Areas: 19th-Century Literature (especially Victorian); IImmigration and Citizenship Studies; 19th-Century Transnationalism; Literature and Medicine; Gender Studies; Literary Collaboration and Collaboration Theory.

 - BA (Guelph)

 - MA, MPhil (Waterloo)

 Marjorie Stone, McCulloch Professor Emeritus of English at Dalhousie University, Halifax, Canada, is the author of Elizabeth Barrett Browning (Palgrave Macmillan, 1995), co-editor of Literary Couplings: Writing Couples, Collaborators, and the Construction of Authorship (Wisconsin 2006), co-editor of Elizabeth Barrett Browning: Selected Poems (Broadview, 2009) and a Volume Co-Editor for 3 of 5 volumes in The Works of Elizabeth Barrett Browning (Pickering and Chatto, 2010).
 She is also creator with the technical assistance of Keith Lawson of the website: www.ebbarchive.org.

 Recent or forthcoming articles and essays since 2015 include:

 The “Advent” of Aurora Leigh: Critical Myths and Periodical Debates.”
 BRANCH: Britain, Representation, and Nineteenth-Century History.
 Extension of Romanticism and Victorianism on the Web.
 Ed.
 Dino Felluga. www.BranchCollective.org.
 2015.